 This is another concept with disparate origins, though two of its primary drivers are the work of Claudia Kay Allen, an esteemed occupational therapist and developer of a landmark rehab model for people with cognitive disabilities, and the occupational therapy profession itself.
 These sources suggest that it’s critical to focus on what a person with chronic, progressive cognitive impairment (such as that related to Alzheimer’s/dementia) can still do, rather than the skills he or she has lost.
-Helping the individual access these retained capacities at every stage of disease and in every setting of care can promote ongoing positive outcomes.
+Helping the individual access these retained capacities at every stage of disease and in every setting of care can promote ongoing positive outcomes (check out this example

 Steps for transforming principle into practice

 Transforming dementia care principles into practices that produce objective, measurable change requires a process, system, and tools.
 Specifically, key components of a dementia care best practice protocol include:

 of a new resident’s core experiences and abilities at the start of care.
 Important areas to evaluate include: